awsdocs/aws-elemental-mediatailor-user-guide/doc_source/variables.md

    + \(Option\) Call for server\-side ad\-tracking reporting – Prefix parameters for the ADS with `ads` and omit the `ads` prefix in the parameters that you want MediaTailor to send to the origin server:
 **Example**

+     The following examples show incoming requests for HLS and DASH to AWS Elemental MediaTailor\.
+MediaTailor uses the `deviceType` in its request to the ADS and the `auth_token` in its request to the origin server\.

+     HLS example:

      ```
-     GET master.m3u8?ads.userID=xyzuser&auth_token=kjhdsaf7gh
+     GET master.m3u8?ads.deviceType=ipad&auth_token=kjhdsaf7gh
      ```

+     DASH example:

+     ```
+     GET manifest.mpd?ads.deviceType=ipad&auth_token=kjhdsaf7gh
+     ```
    + \(Option\) Call for client\-side ad\-tracking reporting – Provide parameters for the ADS inside an `adsParams` object\.
-Provide parameters that you want MediaTailor to send to the origin server as top\-level objects:
+Provide parameters that you want MediaTailor to send to the origin server as top\-level objects\.

+     HLS example:

      ```
      POST master.m3u8
          {
              "adsParams": {
-                "userID": "xyzuser"
+                "deviceType": "ipad"
+            }
+            "auth_token": "kjhdsaf7gh"
+         }
+     ```

+     DASH example:

+     ```
+     POST manifest.mpd
+         {
+             "adsParams": {
+                "deviceType": "ipad"
             }
             "auth_token": "kjhdsaf7gh"
          }